gmautner/cloudstack-tf-ansible-swarm/README.md

 ### Managing Secrets

 Application secrets (like database passwords or API keys) are managed via Ansible.
 This template uses environment variables to create Docker Swarm secrets, which are then securely mounted into your service containers.
+The file `ansible/secrets/secrets.yaml` defines which secrets to create from which environment variables.

 To configure your secrets:

-1.  **Copy the Example File**: Copy `ansible/secrets/secrets.yaml.example` to `ansible/secrets/secrets.yaml`.

-    ```bash
-    cp ansible/secrets/secrets.yaml.example ansible/secrets/secrets.yaml
-    ```

-2.  **Define Your Secrets**: Edit `ansible/secrets/secrets.yaml` to define the secrets your applications need.
-Each secret is mapped to an environment variable that you will need to set.
+1.  **Define Your Secrets**: Edit `ansible/secrets/secrets.yaml` to define the secrets your applications need.
+You can add or remove entries from this file to match your requirements.
+It is safe to commit this file to version control, as it only contains the names of the secrets and the environment variables they map to, not the secret values themselves.

     ```yaml
     # ansible/secrets/secrets.yaml